Coming Soon

 Penguin Press | 9780593832806 | Published January 13, 2026

-Kristian Hadeland, young and ambitious, has moved to London to study photography; he knows that he and his art are destined for more.
+Kristian Hadeland, young and ambitious, has moved to London to study photography.
+He knows that he and his art are destined for more.
 His family never understood him, and his fellow photography students bore him.
-But when he meets Hans, an eccentric Dutch artist, the future he yearns for is possible --- as long as he is willing to sacrifice everything and stop at nothing.
+But when he meets Hans, an eccentric Dutch artist, the future he yearns for becomes possible --- as long as he is willing to sacrifice everything and stop at nothing.
 Twenty-four years later, Kristian sees his dreams come to fruition when a major retrospective of his work is held in New York City.
 As his past catches up to him, Kristian’s world begins to crumble.
 Success comes at a price, but is he prepared to pay it?

 Atlantic Monthly Press | 9780802167811 | Published January 13, 2026